Skip to content

 1 | Set Tensioners

-Thread the tensioners into the post and use the Bullet driver A and a socket wrench with a 7/16” socket to align the tensioners so the set screw is accessible relative to the angle of the cable.
+Thread the tensioners into the post and use the Cable Bullet Driver and a socket wrench with a 7/16” socket to align the tensioners so the set screw is accessible relative to the angle of the cable.

 2 | Lubricate Tensioners